corbado/passkey-tutorial/README.md

 ## Introduction

-Learn to build a secure and user-friendly passkey-based web application.
-This tutorial showcases how to implement passkeys in a simple web app, thus offering a more secure alternative to traditional passwords.
-You'll learn aobut the the technicalities of setting up passkey authentication end-to-end without relying on third-party passkey providers.
+Welcome to repositiory of the [Passkey Tutorial](https://www.corbado.com/blog/passkey-tutorial-how-to-implement-passkeys)!
+This [tutorial](https://www.corbado.com/blog/passkey-tutorial-how-to-implement-passkeys) showcases how to implement passkeys in a simple web app, thus offering a more secure alternative to traditional passwords.
+By the end of this tutorial, you will have implemented an end-to-end passkey authentication system without relying on third-party passkey authentication providers.

 ## Tools and Technologies Used